 What is the "Perfect Store"?

 The concept of Perfect Store (*) was developed in the early 2000’s in a number of big CPG companies, but it was popularised by Unilever and Bain.
-It encapsulates the idea of an ideal (yet achievable) shopping experience that would maximize the chance of sell-out: I would actually describe it as the logical continuation of the marketing mix canvas – the well-known “4 Ps” (Product, Price, Place, Promotion), that were already turned into “6 Ps” (+ People, Process) some years ago.
+It encapsulates the idea of an ideal, yet achievable, shopping experience, that would maximize the brand’s chances of sell-out.
+I would describe it as the logical continuation of the marketing mix canvas – the well-known “4 Ps” (Product, Price, Place, Promotion), that were then turned into “6 Ps” (+ People, Process) some years ago.

-If I were to give one definition for the Perfect Store, I would say it is THE set of in-store standards that a manufacturer has to reach in order to optimise its performance.
-It is thus based on the understanding of shopper needs and behaviours, but it also involves:
+If I were to give one definition for the Perfect Store, I would say it is THE set of in-store standards that a manufacturer has to reach in order to optimise its performance in offline retail.

 - making trade-offs between retailer and manufacturer objectives